 What about your other adventures, Canyoneering and Rock Climbing?

 Knowing how to swim is not required for Rock-N-Water’s other adventures either, such as Canyoneering or Rock Climbing.
-If you will be in a canyon that involves swimming, the guides will be bringing flotation devices for any weak or non-swimmers, and we always bring a few anyone in case someone gets too tired, or there is an emergency.
+If you will be in a canyon that involves swimming, the guides will be bringing flotation devices for any weak or non-swimmers, and we always bring a few anyway in case someone gets too tired, or there is an emergency.
 The bottom line is that you do not need to know how to swim to participate in any of Rock-N-Water’s adventures, and it will be no problem for us to accommodate that.
 We ask about it on our release forms just so that we can be prepared!